Loblaw Companies: Expansion

 As Loblaw expanded operations in Canada under an array of regional and market segment store banners, by the mid-1990s it divested the last of its retail holdings south of the border with the sale of National supermarkets in St. Louis and New Orleans.
 At the time, Loblaw president Richard Currie reiterated the company's objective to move strategically, which included exiting markets if capital could be better deployed elsewhere.
 He further stated the company's intent to enter the Quebec market.
 In 1998, it did so with the purchase of Provigo, the Quebec-based supermarket chain with close to 250 outlets.
 In order to comply with Competition Bureau concerns, Loblaw sold 47 Loeb stores in Ontario, acquired through the Provigo deal, to Metro-Richelieu and agreed to divest stores in eight other markets.
 The Provigo acquisition meant that Loblaw had become the leading food retailer in Quebec, with Metro a close second.
 That same year, Loblaw also made another regional acquisition with the purchase of the 80-store Agora chain in Atlantic Canada.
 While other food chains, such as the Oshawa Group, struggled to turn a profit, Loblaw kept adding more stores and more square footage through acquisition and new construction:

 Loblaw president Richard Currie laughs at the notion that Canada has too many grocery stores.
 There's a lot of floor space, he allows, but never enough in the large, modern, well-equipped, one-stop shopping supermarkets that some Canadians like.
 Loblaw keeps expanding its fleet of 900 stores, adding about 10 percent to its floor space and sales each year, while increasing its profit margin.

-In 1998, Loblaw become the first Canadian food retailer to extend its product mix into the realm of banking with the launch of "President's Choice Financial."
-Promoted as a very basic no-hassle, no-fee form of personal banking, conveniently located where you do your grocery shopping, PC Financial kiosks and automatic tellers began springing-up in supermarkets across the country.
-While Loblaw provided the branding, the service-end was made possible through a partnership with the Canadian Imperial Bank of Commerce.
-Loblaw also promised a new loyalty program that would allow customers to redeem 'points' for free groceries – which later became "PC Points."
-Within a year, Loblaw would have more than a hundred President's Choice Financial kiosks and bank machines.
+In 1998, Loblaw Companies Limited became the first Canadian food retailer to expand into banking with the launch of President's Choice Financial.
+Marketed as a simple, no-fee personal banking service located within grocery stores, PC Financial kiosks and automated teller machines were introduced in supermarkets across Canada.
+While Loblaw provided the brand and retail presence, banking services were delivered through a partnership with Canadian Imperial Bank of Commerce.
+At the same time, Loblaw introduced a loyalty initiative that allowed customers to earn points redeemable for free groceries, later formalized as PC Points.
+Within a year of its launch, more than 100 President’s Choice Financial kiosks and banking machines had been installed nationwide.